July 16–17, 2025

 |

 In a world heading toward 10 billion people, we need more than new foods – we need new systems.
-This center is a key to unlocking those systems.
+This center is key to unlocking those systems.
 It's a hub for education, collaboration and the scale-up of sustainable protein production that respects both planetary boundaries and consumer expectations.

 Une ligne pilote de culture et fermentation cellulaires pour faire passer rapidement les innovations du laboratoire à la fabrication à l’échelle commerciale.